-- A. The Cover Sheet and Table of Contents

-- 1. Basic company information

-- 2. Company logo

-- 3. Contact information

-- 4. Month and year business plan was created

-- 5. Name(s) of those who prepared the plan

-- 6. Unique record number for tracking plan distribution.

-- B. Executive Summary

-- 1. An executive summary is an abbreviated form of the entire business plan.
+- A. The Cover Sheet and Table of Contents - 1.
+The cover sheet provides the first impression of the plan and the business. - 2.
+It should contain the following (see Figure M2.3): - a.
+Basic company information - b.
+Company logo - c.
+Contact information - d.
+Month and year business plan was created - e.
+Name(s) of those who prepared the plan - f.
+Unique record number for tracking plan distribution. - 3.
+The table of contents follows the cover sheet. - B. Executive Summary - 1.
+An executive summary is a clear and concise (abbreviated) form of the entire business plan, generally no more than two or three pages long. - 2.
+After reading the executive summary, a person should understand the business's purpose, value, operating methods, and profitability outlook.

-- C. The Company and Management Team
+C. The Company and Management Team

-- 1. Mission and vision statements

-- a.
-The mission and vision statements should spell out what the founder ultimately envisions the business to be with respect to growth, values and contributions to society.
+- 1. This section presents the "big picture" and defines the company and its purpose.
+It should include: - a.
+Mission and vision statements - i.
+The mission and vision statements should spell out what the founder ultimately envisions the business to be with respect to growth, values, and contributions to society.

-- 2. Industry profile
+b.
+Industry profile

-- a.
-The industry profile describes the context in which the business will operate.

-- 3. Company profile and strategy

-- a.
-The company profile provides details regarding how the business works and why it has a unique chance to impact the industry.

-- b.
-The company strategy summarizes the company's plans for growth and profits.

-- 4. Anticipated challenges and planned responses

-- a.
-This section discusses potential vulnerabilities from competition, suppliers, resources, industry, or economic situations.
+- i.
+The industry profile describes the context in which the business will operate. - c.
+Company profile and strategy - i.
+The company profile provides details regarding how the business works and why it has a unique chance to impact the industry. - ii.
+The company strategy summarizes the company's plans for growth and profits. - d.
+Anticipated challenges and planned responses - i.
+This section discusses potential vulnerabilities from competition, suppliers, resources, industry, or economic situations. - e.
+Management team - i.

-- 5. The management team

-- a.
 This section should list the members of the management team and the pertinent experience, knowledge, or creative ability that each member brings to the team.

-- D. Market Analysis
+D. Market Analysis

-- 1. The market analysis section identifies who your customers are and explains how you will reach them.

-- a.
-The main purpose of this section is to explain the benefits of your product.

-- 2. This section should include an assessment of the general market and:

-- a.
-Market research an analysis of the market
+- 1. The market analysis section identifies who your customers are and explains how you will reach them. - a.
+The main purpose of this section is to explain the benefits of your product. - 2.
+This section should include an assessment of the general market and: - a.
+Market research-an analysis of the market to determine whether enough customers exist and will continue to exist - b.

-- b.
 Assessment of the competition

-- E. The Product
+E. The Product

-- 1. Product description

-- 2. How product will be produced

-- 3. Pricing strategy
+- 1. Product description - a.
+This should include any testing you've conducted and approvals you've received as well as trademarks, copyrights, or patents. - b.
+It is also important to discuss ongoing service aspects, such as warranties and repairs. - 2.
+How product will be produced - 3.
+Pricing strategy - a.
+Detail aspects that require a higher price. - b.
+Conduct a thorough analysis of what the competition is charging. - c.
+List what you expect customers will be willing to pay for your product.

-- F. Sales and Promotion
+F. Sales and Promotion

-- 1. Approaches to promoting and selling the product or service

-- G. Financials

-- 1. Income statement

-- 2. Balance sheet

-- 3. Cash flow statement

-- 4. "Stress Test" How business will perform under worst case, expected case, and best case scenarios.
+- 1. This section should describe approaches you'll take to promote the product. - 2.
+It should also describe your selling approach. - G. Financials

+- 1. This section includes financial statements, including the income statement, balance sheet, and the cash flow statement. - 2.
+You should cover the financial history of the company and have different forecasts and scenarios projecting the anticipated performance of the business. - 3.
+You should put your financials through a stress test by showing how you expect the business to perform under worst-case, expected-case, and best-case scenarios.

-- H. Appendices
+H. Appendices

-- 1. Resumes of key managers

-- 2. Pictures of product, facilities, production, etc.

-- 3. Letters of recommendations, professional references

-- 4. Published information

-- 5. Contracts and agreements, copies of patents, copyrights, trademarks

-- 6. Media, articles
+- 1. Any additional information that adds to the credibility of your business, the management team, or the industry, such as: - a.
+Resumes of key managers - b.
+Pictures of product, facilities, production, and so on - c.
+Letters of recommendations, professional references - d.
+Published information - e.
+Contracts and agreements, copies of patents, copyrights, trademarks - f.
+Media, articles